crenteriam/crenteriam.github.oi/_posts/2020-03-19-ClusterTendency.md

 indicating a weak cluster structure within the data.

-The VAT analysis uses the dissimilarity matrix between the observations from the data set and sorted by minimal distance .
+The VAT analysis uses the dissimilarity matrix between the observations from the data set and sorted by minimal distance.
 The resulting data, known as Ordered Dissimilarity Matrix (ODM) is displayed through a heat map.
 If the data contains a cluster structure, then the visual representation of the ODM must have a discernible pattern.

-The Figure shows a pattern in the ODM, where the top side and left side show a cluster of blue values (i.e. high dissimilarity), while the rest of the Figure shows a cluster of red values (i.e. small dissimilarity).
+The Figure below shows a pattern in the ODM, where the top side and left side show a cluster of blue values (i.e. high dissimilarity), while the rest of the Figure shows a cluster of red values (i.e. small dissimilarity).

 ``` r
 # Visual Assessment of cluster Tendency (VAT)